Ditmas Avenue station: Exits

 This station has two entrances/exits, both of which are elevated station houses beneath the tracks.
 The full-time one is at the south end.
 Two staircases from each platform outside the canopies go down to a waiting area/crossover, where a turnstile bank of three provides entrance/exit from the station.
 Outside fare control, there is a token booth and two staircases going down to either southern corners of McDonald Avenue and Ditmas Avenue.

 The other station house at the north end also has one staircase from each platform, a waiting area/crossover, and two staircases going down to either side of McDonald Avenue between Cortelyou Road and Ditmas Avenue.
 However, the station house is unstaffed, containing two High Entry/Exit Turnstiles.
 Both station house balconies have a high turnstile to allow passengers to enter or exit the station without having to go through the station house.
 The one on the Manhattan-bound staircase is entry and exit while the one on the Coney Island-bound staircase is exit-only.

 Track layout

 South of the station there is a double crossover between the southbound local track and the center express track.
 Also south of this station, there is a switch from the center express track to the northbound local track.
 There was formerly a switch to the south of the station, from the shuttle track to the southbound local track.

-North of the station, the three tracks expand into four tracks.
-The express tracks split in two, and simultaneously with this split, there is a switch from the northbound local track to the northbound express track, as well as a switch where the southbound express and local tracks merge.
-The extra track is the southbound local track from Church Avenue, which merges with the southbound express track just north of this station.
+North of the station, the three tracks expand into four tracks, with the express track splitting into two.
+North of the tunnel portal, there are crossovers between each pair of local and express tracks.